 - 18.1 Classification Plan.
-Effective July 1, 2007, the University will adopt the classification plan adopted and maintained by the Washington State Department of Personnel. - 18.2 Position Classification/Reclassification.
-The University's chief human resources officer or designee will allocate each bargaining unit position to the appropriate classification in the Washington Department of Personnel classification plan, and will change the allocation of a position that has undergone a permanent change in duties and responsibilities.
+Effective July 1, 2007, the University will adopt the classification plan adopted and maintained by OFM/State Human Resources. - 18.2 Position Classification/Reclassification.
+The University's chief human resources officer or designee will allocate each bargaining unit position to the appropriate classification in the OFM/State Human Resources classification plan, and will change the allocation of a position that has undergone a permanent change in duties and responsibilities.